JOLIET NOON LIONS CLUB

 Most of this has been financed thru the years with fundraisers such as: Candy Days, Pancake Breakfasts, Cubs' Caravan, Lion's Night with the Slammers, Rose Days, Cash Bash, money raffles, and coloring book sales.

-The Lions also participate in service activities emphasizing work with the hearing impaired, diabetes awareness, education and research; environmental issues, community welfare, international understanding of service to others and programs dealing with the youth.
+The Lions also participate in service activities emphasizing work with the sight and hearing impaired, diabetes awareness, education and research; environmental issues, community welfare, international understanding of service to others and programs dealing with the youth.

 The Joliet Noon Lions welcomed the Joliet West High School Leo Club in 1999 and now watch proudly as 3rd generation Lion Melissa Honiotes, enlarges the Leo Club to include students from all Joliet high schools.
 For more information about the Joliet Noon Lions, please contact email@example.com